-7. This SSA is effective for audits of group financial statements for periods beginning on or after 15 December 2009.
+7. This SSA is effective for audits of group financial statements for periods ending on or after 15 December 2013, except for material shaded in gray pertaining to the use of internal auditors to provide direct assistance, which is effective for audits of financial statements for periods ending on or after 15 December 2014.